tetzank/homepage/content/posts/return-oriented-programming.md

 Two functions stand out because of their suspicious names: _pwnme_ and _ret2win_.
 Let us have a look at _pwnme_ first.
 We seek to the function with `s 0x004007b5`.
-Next, we analyse the function with `af` which among others determines the function boundaries.
+Next, we analyze the function with `af` which among others determines the function boundaries.
 From the symbol table we only got the entry point of the function.
-With the boundaries analysed, we can print the disassembly of the function with `pdf`.
+With the boundaries analyzed, we can print the disassembly of the function with `pdf`.
 The last two commands work implicitly with the current position.

 {{% term "ret2win-pwnme" %}}